Sayyid Qutb

 During most of his life, Qutb's inner circle mainly consisted of influential politicians, intellectuals, poets and literary figures, both of his age and of the preceding generation.
 By the mid-1940s, many of his writings were included in the curricula of schools, colleges and universities.
 In 1966, he was convicted of plotting the assassination of Egyptian President Gamal Abdel Nasser and was executed by hanging.

-Qutb has been described by followers as a great thinker and martyr for Islam, while many Western observers (and some Muslims) see him as a key originator of Islamist ideology, and an inspiration for violent Islamist groups such as al-Qaeda.
-Qutb is widely regarded as one of the most leading Islamist ideologues of the twentieth century.
+Qutb has been described by followers as a great thinker and martyr for Islam, while Western observers and some Muslims see him as a key originator of Islamist ideology, and an inspiration for militant Islamist groups, such as al-Qaeda.
 Strengthened by his status as a martyr, Qutb's ideas on Jahiliyya (pre-Islamic Arabia) and his close linking of implementation of sharia (Islamic Law) with Tawhid (Islamic monotheism) has highly influenced contemporary Islamist and Jihadist movements.
-Today, his supporters are identified by their opponents as "Qutbists" or "Qutbi".
+His supporters are often identified as Qutbists or Qutbi.